Your Voice, Our Fight: We Tell Your Story Because It Matters

 How will I pay my bills after a car wreck?

-Even if you have health insurance, the out-of-pocket medical expenses associated with a car accident injury can be tremendous.
+Even if you have health insurance, the out-of-pocket medical expenses associated with an automobile accident injury can be tremendous.
 If your injury caused you to miss work, that only makes matters worse.
-How will you pay all of your regular bills such as your car payment or mortgage payment?
+How will you pay all of your regular bills, such as your car payment or mortgage payment?
 How will you even buy groceries and cover other usual expenses?

 Georgia is an at-fault state, meaning that if another driver was at fault for your car wreck, that driver is responsible for compensating you for the costs you’ve incurred.
-However, the system is complex, and having an experienced lawyer on your side means you have someone who knows how it works, someone who will work hard to pursue full compensation for all your car accident-related costs.
+However, the system is complex, and having an experienced motor vehicle accident lawyer on your side means you have someone who knows how it works, someone who will work hard to pursue full compensation for all your automobile accident-related costs.

-What compensation can I recover after a car accident?
+What compensation can I recover after a motor vehicle accident?

-After a car accident caused by someone else’s negligence, you can seek compensation for:
+After a motor vehicle accident caused by someone else’s negligence, you can seek compensation for:

 • Pain and suffering